Ethan-Im/Ethan-Im/README.md

 ***Building trustworthy AI systems that accelerate scientific discovery.***

-From molecular design and materials discovery to protein engineering and future scientific foundation models, my goal is to expand humanity's ability to understand and create the natural world.
+From molecular design and materials discovery to protein engineering
+<br>and future scientific foundation models,
+<br>my goal is to expand humanity's ability to understand and create the natural world.

 </div>